CardiovascularImagingVallHebron/EchoAVC/README.md

-# EchoAVC
+# EchoAVC: Artificial intelligence for aortic valve calcium score quantification by echocardiography

-EchoAVC is a framework for non-invasive detection and quantification of aortic valve calcification (AVC).
+EchoAVC is a framework for non-invasive detection and quantification of aortic valve calcification (AVC) in echocardiography videos.

 Preprint details: ...

 ![EchoAVC Overview](echoavc_twostages.png)